reginash99/Rescue-mate/README.md

 # Checks for filters

 We noticed that when a "clean" audio was recorded and passed through the filters, the output was worse than the input.
 This happened because when you clean an already cleaned file, the quality will drop significantly.
-To fix this issue, we implemented several checks/functions that calculate the noise and quality of the input audio, if it reaches a certain level and is deemed as clean, we skip one, two or all the filters and go directly to whisper.
+To fix this issue, we implemented several functions that calculate the noise and quality of the input audio, if it reaches certain levels, then only certain filters are applied.
 Before we apply any of the filters (mamba, deepfilternet, bandpass filter) we check first if it is needed, if not, we skip it.
 This also improves the processing speed.